 Most of all, we love where we live and want to share it with you.

-Many of our restaurants are Farm To Table, which emphasizes the integration of food production, processing, distribution, and consumption with enhancing the local environment, economy, and social and nutritional health of a particular place.
+Many of our local restaurants are Farm To Table, which emphasizes the integration of food production, processing, distribution, and consumption with enhancing the local environment, economy, and social and nutritional health of a particular place.
 Visitors can expect a unique stewardship for the land that shines in the many fresh, seasonal offerings there are to choose from!

 Whatever you’re looking for, this area has it all—antique shops, small boutiques, country stores, and even some high-end outlets in Santa Rosa and Petaluma.
 We especially recommend The Barlow, which is just down the road from our tasting room and a wonderful open-air, dog friendly space to explore and be merry.

 - The many bountiful Farmers Markets throughout Sonoma County

 - Walkable shopping throughout the Theater District of downtown Petaluma

 - Any of the fantastic shops in The Barlow Market District, Sebastopol

 At some of these locations you can spot grazing cows (owned and managed by local ranchers), either year round or seasonally because of the host of benefits that include reduced wildfire risk.
 Just one more of the many ways local agriculture is woven seamlessly into everyday life around here!

 - Home of the Gravenstein Apple Fair, Ragle Ranch, Sebastopol